ESCOMP/mizuRoute/docs/source/Input_data.rst

 Runoff (total runoff) data can be provided as 1) 2D [time, RN_hru], 2) 2D [time, HM_hru] or 3) 3D [time, i, j].

 * Option 1. runoff is given at each river network HRU
-* Option 2. runoff is given at each hydrologic HRU (non-grid)
+* Option 2. runoff is given at each hydrologic model HRU (non-grid)
-* Option 3. runoff is given by grid
+* Option 3. runoff is given at grid

 Dimensions